net-ssh/net-ssh/test/integration/README.md

 # Debugging on travis

-Logging the ssh logs might be usefull:
+Logging the ssh logs might be useful:

 ```yml
 script: